-Throw everything but flax in a food processor, process until smooth-ish.
-Add flax and either mix in food processor or by hand if you're feeling ambitious (I wasn't).
+2. Add flax and either mix it in a food processor, or by hand if you're feeling ambitious (I wasn't).

-NOTE: Makes two trays.
-I made my chips super thin, under a clearly misguided understanding of how thick corn chips are.
+Note: I made my chips super thin, under a clearly misguided understanding of how thick corn chips are.
 And it barely made two trays in my dehydrator.
-So, you may want to increase the ingredients and make them a bit thicker, especially if you're going to do a nacho plate thing and pile stuff on top of them.
+So you may want to increase the ingredients and make them a bit thicker, especially if you're going to do a nacho plate thing and pile stuff on top of them.
 Mmmm nachos.

 Cupcakes revenge's ThoughtsBy cupcakes revenge

 The natural sweetness of the corn compliments perfectly the spicy heat of jalapenos and cayenne pepper.